 The first column in Table 8 examines the full sample of equity issuers, while the second estimates the regression on a sample restricted to include only those firms that make significant issues of equity (based on the 5% cutoff used previously).
-In both cases we see that, on average, the constrained firms have less negative market reactions to announcements of equity issues compared to other firms.
+In both cases we see that, on average, the constrained firms have significantly less negative market reactions to announcements of equity issues compared to other firms.
 All else equal, the firms in the low predicted rating group see their stock prices fall by about 1% less relative to other firms at the announcement of an equity issue.
 Columns three and four repeat the analysis, but use a different dependent variable to measure the market reaction to an issue of equity.
 The result in Myers and Majluf (1984) is driven by the wealth loss to existing shareholders rather than simply the CAR.
-We follow Stein (1992) and compute the dollar loss to existing shareholders (equal to the market value of equity prior to the issue multiplied by the CAR) scaled by the proceeds of the issue.20 Based on this measure of the cost of an equity issue we again see that firms in the low predicted ratings group face lower costs compared to other firms at the announcement of an equity issue.
+We follow Stein (1992) and compute the dollar loss to existing shareholders (equal to the market value of equity prior to the issue multiplied by the CAR) scaled by the proceeds of the issue.20 Based on this measure of the cost of an equity issue we again see that the firms who are most likely to be constrained by concerns over debt capacity face lower costs compared to other firms at the announcement of an equity issue.
 On average, the existing shareholders of firms in the low predicted rating group face a cost associated with a new equity issue that is \$0.085 (per dollar raised) lower than do the shareholders of other issuing firms.